 Professional Pest Control for Wasps & Yellow Jackets

-The yellow jacket is the most troublesome wasp in the Tacoma, Seattle, Everett, and Bellingham areas.
+The yellow jacket is the most troublesome wasp variety in the Tacoma, Seattle, Everett, and Bellingham areas.
 Yellow jackets are nasty in two ways:

-There are two major types of yellow jackets and they each make two different kinds of nests:
+There are two major types of yellow jackets, and they each make two different kinds of nests:

 Ground nests are often painfully discovered by walking over the nest, which poses a particular threat to pets and children.
 Homeowners or workers are often shocked to find yellow jacket ground nests when mowing grass or when clearing brush and debris.
 This video shows how hidden and camouflaged these nests can be, therein increasing their hazardousness in residential areas.